Best cheap headphones 2025: great music quality on a budget

 Also consider

-The best cheap headphones alternatives we've tested:
+The best cheap headphone alternatives we've tested:

-Earfun Air: voice assistance, wireless charging, Bluetooth 5.0 and pretty decent sound, and all for around £50 (though it can be half that in the sales).
+Earfun Air: Voice assistance, wireless charging, Bluetooth 5.0 and pretty decent sound, and all for around £50 (though it can be half that in the sales).
 These are the buds that put Earfun on the map.

-JBL Live Pro 2 TWS: these sub-£100 wireless earbuds offer an entertaining performance, lots of useful features and they're a doddle to use.
+JBL Live Pro 2 TWS: These sub-£100 wireless earbuds offer an entertaining performance, lots of useful features and they're a doddle to use.
 Definitely worth considering.

-Røde NTH-100: this brand is best known for making pro studio equipment like mics, but its first pair of headphones is an absolute belter.
+Røde NTH-100: This brand is best known for making pro studio equipment like mics, but its first pair of headphones is an absolute belter.
 They launched at £150 but can now be picked up for half that.
 Bargain.

 How to choose the best cheap headphones for you